Lavale Thomas

-Lavale Alvin Thomas (born December 12, 1963) is an American former professional football running back.
+Lavale Alvin Thomas (born December 12, 1963) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Fresno State Bulldogs and later had stints with the Kansas City Chiefs and Green Bay Packers.
-He appeared in two National Football League (NFL) games, both for the Packers, with one being as a replacement player during the 1987 NFL strike and the other being in the 1988 season.
+He appeared in two NFL games, both for the Packers, with one being as a replacement player during the 1987 NFL strike and the other being in the 1988 season.

 Early life

 Thomas was born on December 12, 1963, in Los Angeles, California.
 He was a second cousin of Los Angeles Rams, Kansas City Chiefs and San Diego Chargers player Jewerl Thomas.
 He was a four-year letterman in high school; he first attended Jonesboro-Hodge High School in Jonesboro, Louisiana, playing one season in football as a center and helping them reach the state finals.
 Afterwards, he moved to Tulare, California, and attended Tulare Western High School; he was the first of two of their alumni to ever make it to the NFL.

 Thomas played both linebacker and running back as a sophomore at Tulare Western and was selected all-conference at the former.
 He then moved to fullback as a junior and was honorable mention all-conference.
 He returned to playing running back as a senior and was one of the top players at his position in the area, setting the all-time Tulare prep record with 1,479 rushing yards.
 He was first-team All-East Yosemite League (EYL) for his performance and played in the Tulare–Kings All-Star Game.